 About Megan Boler

-Professor Boler teaches graduate courses in philosophy, cultural studies, feminist theory, media studies, as well as social equity courses in a Teacher Education program, and media studies at the Knowledge Media Design Institute at University of Toronto.
+Professor Boler teaches graduate courses in philosophy, cultural studies, feminist theory, and media studies at the University of Toronto.